 7. TCL Alto 7+ Wireless Soundbar

 TCL offers a solid choice to upgrade your home entertainment system without going above $150.
 It comes with a subwoofer that connects wirelessly for enhanced bass performance.
-If you have a TV that sits low to the tabletop, the IR pass-through ensures that the soundbar won’t block the receiver on the TV from receiving the remote’s signal.
-It’s incredibly easy to set up and your wallet will thank you later.
+If you have a TV that sits low on the tabletop, the IR pass-through ensures that the soundbar won’t block the receiver on the TV from receiving the remote’s signal.
+It’s easy to set up and your wallet will thank you.

 8. Polk Audio Signa S2 Wireless Soundbar